skyzyx/firecracker.js/README.md

 ### What firecracker.js has

-* **Firecracker DOMBuilder** is a Virtual DOM construction implementation which dramatically improves on the core DOM primitives.
+* **Firecracker VDOM** is a Virtual DOM construction implementation which dramatically improves on the core DOM primitives.
 Less syntax and more chaining makes it much easier to dynamically construct Virtual DOM in JavaScript before attaching it to the page.

-* **Firecracker DOMQuery** contains DOM traversal helpers (e.g., the “good parts” of jQuery), and implement them using DOM levels 3 and 4 so that they are fast, small, and target modern browsers.
+* **Firecracker DQuery** contains DOM traversal helpers (e.g., the “good parts” of jQuery), and implement them using DOM levels 3 and 4 so that they are fast, small, and target modern browsers.
 Provides a lightweight wrapper around DOM objects, while still exposing access to the underlying `Element` and `NodeList` data types.

 * **Firecracker Events** is an implementation of the _event delegation_ pattern, using core DOM events and built for modern browsers.

-* **Firecracker Templates** is a lightweight implementation of React/Vue.js-style _components_ built atop the core DOMBuilder, DOMQuery, and Event primitives.
+* **Firecracker Templates** is a lightweight implementation of React/Vue.js-style _components_ built atop the core VDOM, DQuery, and Event primitives.

 ### What firecracker.js doesn’t have